MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/openid-connect.md

 * Reduces the time for an instructor to embed videos to an HTML page.
 * Enables embedding of multiple video content providers.
-* Ensures a faster method to copy and embed code from any of the supported services.
+* Ensures a quicker ethod to copy and embed code from any of the supported services.
 * Permits video embedding without an API key.

 :::image type="content" source="../../assets/images/MoodleInstructions/oEmbed filter.png" alt-text="oEmbed filter page":::